vanheaven-ui/Ruby-Telegram-Bot/README.md

 - run ``ruby ./bin/script.rb`` in the terminal to execute the ruby script.
 - Open your browser and load this URL https://web.telegram.org/#/im?p=@knowbiblebot.
-- If not, signin to you telegram account and you should be able to chat with the bot.
+- If not, signin to your telegram account and you should be able to chat with the bot.

 ## ✒️  Authors <a name = "author"></a>